Table of Contents

 In shared clusters, tests compete for resources and face scheduling unpredictability.
 Memory-intensive tests get OOMKilled during high load.
 CPU-bound tests timeout on oversubscribed nodes.
 Pod startup times vary dramatically based on node resources and image pulls.
 Tests may start before dependent services are ready, or get delayed by cluster autoscaling decisions.

-Networking and State Management
+Networking and state management

 Kubernetes networking adds complexity that breaks tests in unexpected ways.
 Service discovery fails when DNS propagation is slow.
 Network policies block traffic that worked in development.
 Shared volumes cause test isolation issues, and database state bleeds between test runs in different pods.

 These challenges explain why teams often struggle with "flaky" tests after moving test execution to Kubernetes.
-The tests themselves might be fine, but the execution environment has become far more complex and unpredictable.
+The tests themselves might be fine, but the execution environment has become more complex and unpredictable.

 Solving workflow-level flakiness requires a testing platform that understands both your tests and the Kubernetes environment running them.
 This is where Testkube makes the difference.